 General Admission Requirements (All Students)

 All students must meet UBC's English Language Admission Standard.
-If you have completed three years of full-time education in English in Canada, you will have met this standard.
+If you have completed four or more consecutive years of recognized, full-time education in English in Canada immediately prior to attending UBC, you will have met this standard.
 It's also possible to meet this English language requirement in several other ways.
-For complete details check the English Language Competency webpage
+For complete details check the English Language Admission Requirement page

 English Language Requirements

 - four or more consecutive years of recognized, full-time education in English within Canada immediately prior to attending UBC

 - four or more consecutive years of full-time education in English in a country other than Canada where English is the principal language.
 These four years must be immediately prior to attending UBC

 - four or more years at an eligible international secondary school that uses English as the language of instruction but operates in a country where the primary language is not English.
 These four years must be immediately prior to attending UBC.

 - A 70% grade or better on the provincial examination portion of BC English 12 or the equivalent